krozlink/oddzy/README.md

 ## Front End

-The website is a single page application using Vue 2.
+The website is a single page application using Vue 2 with Vuex and Vue Router.
 The CSS framework Bulma is used for styling.
 Two main pages have been implemented for this demo.
 The Race Schedule and the Race Card.

 #### Race Schedule